Long-term Development of Air Quality 2022

 Emissions

 A single map consolidates all data collected by the Emissions Register since 1989, resulting in a detailed and complete representation of the long-term development of emissions in Berlin.
 During emissions calculations in 2015, the analysis of relevant polluters was extended significantly.
 This limits the comparability of emissions by heating systems with those measured in previous years.
 A new emissions report was drawn up to calculate emissions in 2015.
 In addition to the previous analysis of statistical parameters, this report includes a survey and considers a multitude of stakeholders.
-The final report (only in German) is available on the website of the Senate Department for the Environment, Urban Mobility, Consumer Protection and Climate Action.
+The final report (only in German) is available on the website of the Senate Department for Urban Mobility, Transport, Climate Action and the Environment.

 The individual layers of Map 03.12.2 Long-Term Development of Air Quality – Emissions, grouped into pollutants and polluter groups, illustrate which polluters account for the largest share of emissions of each parameter and in which areas of Berlin.